kerryyys/DS-assignment-2023/Basic Feature/Readme.md

 # Basic Feature
 There are 8 basic features in this file.<br>
-Each class is created according to their feature names and there are some helper classes to assist the functionalities of the classes.<br>
+Most of the classes are created according to their feature names and there are some helper classes to assist the functionalities of the classes.<br>
 Player as the Main class to run the whole program<br>

 ### Hermit Purple <br>
-as the main menu to diplay whole output.<br>
+As the main menu to diplay whole output.<br>
+Related to JOJOMaps and other classes.
 Requirement:<br>
 ● Create a virtual game environment of JOJOLands based on the map given.<br>
 ● A player can move to adjacent locations connected by roads from his current location.<br>